Good Shepherd Mediation Program Staff

 Cheryl Cutrona, Esq.

-Cheryl Cutrona is the Executive Director of the Good Shepherd Mediation Program (GSMP).
-She is an attorney, mediator, conflict coach, trainer, facilitator, writer and editor.
-In addition to her work at GSMP, she mediates for the PA Department of Education Office of Dispute Resolution, the Philadelphia Bar Association Lawyer Fee Disputes program, the Landlord-Tenant Appeals Mediation program, and the United States Postal Service REDRESS.
-She also serves as an EASE Envoy for the U.S. Equal Employment Opportunity Commission and arbitrates for the Better Business Bureau, Demars Associates and the Philadelphia Court of Common Pleas Arbitration Center.
-Cutrona sits on the Board of Directors of the Pennsylvania Council of Mediators, the Board of Directors of the Association for Conflict Resolution Greater Delaware Valley Chapter, and the Editorial Board of Conflict Resolution Quarterly.
-In 2008, she received the Pennsylvania Bar Association ADR Committee's "Sir Francis Bacon Dispute Resolution Award."
-In 2010, the Pennsylvania Council of Mediators named her "Peacemaker of the Year."
-Cutrona holds a BA from Michigan State University, a Masters in Library Science from Wayne State University, and a JD from Temple University, Beasley School of Law.
+Cheryl Cutrona served Good Shepherd Mediation Program (GSMP) as a volunteer and Board member from 1986-1990, and has been the Executive Director of GSMP since 1991.
+She is a mediator, facilitator, conflict coach, trainer, arbitrator, editor, attorney and adjunct faculty at Temple University Beasley School of Law.
+She holds Advanced Practitioner status and she has been certified as a Family Trainer by the Association for Conflict Resolution Academy of Family Mediators.
+Cutrona mediates for the PA Department of Education Office of Dispute Resolution, the Philadelphia Bar Association Lawyer Fee Disputes panel, the Philadelphia Landlord-Tenant Appeals Mediation Program, and the United States Postal Service REDRESS.
+She arbitrates for the Better Business Bureau, DeMars Associates, and the Philadelphia Court of Common Pleas Arbitration Center.
+Cutrona sits on the SR 160 PA Task Force on Alternative Dispute Resolution Advisory Committee, the Philadelphia Bar Association Lawyer Fee Disputes Committee, the Pennsylvania Bar Association ADR Committee (currently Vice Chair), the Philadelphia Bar Association Family Law Section ADR Committee (currently co-chair), and the Editorial Board of Conflict Resolution Quarterly.
+She served on the Board of Directors of the Pennsylvania Council of Mediators for more than 20 years between 1991 and 2014.
+She is the 2008 recipient of the Pennsylvania Bar Association Alternative Dispute Resolution Committee “Sir Francis Bacon Dispute Resolution Award” and was named “Most Valuable Peacemaker” by the Pennsylvania Council of Mediators in 2010.
+Cutrona holds a BA from Michigan State University, a Masters in Library Science from Wayne State University, Detroit Michigan, and her J.D. from Temple University Beasley School of Law.

 Cynthia is responsible for the Administrative/Secretarial function at Good Shepherd Mediation Program.
 Cynthia came to GSMP with over twenty-five years of experience in her field.